 FRA & NEPA

-Per the requirements of NEPA, the Federal Railroad Administration (FRA) is committed to the examination and avoidance of potential impacts to the social and natural environment when considering approval of proposed transportation projects.
-FRA begins the process of considering the environmental impacts of a proposed project in consultation with appropriate Federal, State, and local authorities as well as with the public at the earliest practical time in the project planning process.
+The Federal Railroad Administration (FRA) is committed to the examination and avoidance of potential impacts to the social and natural environment when considering approval of proposed transportation projects.
+FRA begins the process of considering the environmental impacts of a proposed project in consultation with appropriate federal, state, and local authorities as well as with the public at the earliest practical time in the project planning process.

 For environmental reviews started prior to November 28, 2018, FRA will complete those reviews in accordance with FRA’s Procedures for Considering Environmental Impacts (64 Federal Register [FR] 28545, May 26, 1999).

 The table below lists environmental projects that, per NEPA regulations, require FRA to pursue an Environmental Assessment (EA) and/or Environmental Impact Statement (EIS).
 These projects represent only a portion of FRA’s environmental documents.
 FRA also completes environmental reviews for non-site-specific projects, such as the use of locomotive horns.

 The table can be sorted by state, status, and NEPA class of action.
 Each project entry links to its dedicated project page, where the project’s NEPA documentation can be located.